PaarthB/Interview-Practice---Software-Engineering-Internships/README.md

 - Flatten Binary Tree to linked list and array
 - Convert BST to Max-Heap and Min Heap (<a href="http://www.geeksforgeeks.org/convert-bst-min-heap/">Auxiliary Space</a> and <a href="http://www.geeksforgeeks.org/in-place-convert-bst-into-a-min-heap/">In-Place</a>)
 - Print a Tree level by level (BFS) and DFS
+- Conduct BFS and DFS in directed/undirected graph.
 - Print a Tree in In-order, Post-order, Pre-order fashion
 - Print successor of a given Node in a BST
 - Convert Sorted Array and Linked List to BST (HARD)